enzovignale-RD/isPrime/README.md

 # isPrime
-Creating a methor to see if a number is prime or not
+Creating a method to see if a number is prime or not